NoahWanless/goboard/README.md

-This is a project for school where i the game of Go
+This is a project for school where i made the game of Go